Jason-Nicholas/Defect-Classification-AOI-Aidea/README.md

 # Defect-Classification-AOI-Aidea
-Automated Optical Inspection (AOI) [1] is a high-speed and high-precision optical image inspection system that uses machine vision as the standard inspection technology to improve the shortcomings of traditional manual inspection using optical instruments.
+Automated Optical Inspection (AOI) [1] is a high-speed and high-precision optical image inspection system that uses machine vision as the standard inspection technology to improve the shortcomings of traditional manual inspection using optical instruments./
+/
+In the training process I use the single CNN models using Efficient Net.
+I change the epochs and learning rate of the model manually, I don't use an automatic learning rate at the time.

 # Steps
 Here we use the data from Industrial Technology Research Institute - Aidea to classify the defect.
 Unzip the file, it includes: